Artist Geoffrey James's Canadian Photographs captures fast-changing spaces, coast to coast

 The title is a sly allusion to artist Walker Evans’s groundbreaking 1938 book American Photographs.
 The Welsh-born James liked the ambiguity, stressing his compilation is neither a geography lesson nor a serious attempt to define Canadian “identity”.
 The images are a departure for the Governor-General’s Prize in Media and Visual Arts-winner who’s primarily known for panoramic landscapes.
 His series from the late 1970s to 1990s included manicured Italian gardens and the bridges, stairways, and parks of Paris—often shot with a camera from the 1920s, in black and white, and devoid of human figures.

-Canadian Photographs started partly because my practice changed,” explaining he had moved to a sophisticated colour Leica digital camera.
+Canadian Photographs started partly because my practice changed,” he says, explaining he had moved to a sophisticated colour Leica digital camera.
 “And it’s very discreet.
 So I have this new technology, and it's very liberating, right?
 So I'm photographing everywhere.
 I'm photographing my life as I move through it.
 I never used to do that….I would go to work, I would fly to work and and stay until it was done.
 But this is something where I was doing it over the years.
 It’s a kind of a diary, in a way.”

 Shot over the past 15 years or so, many of the images in Canadian Photographs come courtesy of his VIA train travel, criss-crossing the country—sometimes shot from out the window, a technique he perfected over time.
 The striking first image of the book looks out over Fraser Valley mountains and waterways from the inside of a vintage coach, complete with institutional-blue vinyl seats and a chrome door, a jaunty pink orchid and a bowl of fruit providing disorienting décor.